Dashboard Member settings

 • the provision of healthcare or treatments

-• the provision of social care (eg social work, personal care and social support services), or
+• the provision of social care (eg social work, personal care, or social support services), or

-• the management of healthcare or social care systems/services
+• the management of healthcare or social care systems or services

-• by (or under the responsibility of) a health professional or social work professional (eg doctor, nurse, dentist, midwife, child psychotherapist or social worker)
+• by (or under the responsibility of) a health professional or social work professional (eg a doctor, nurse, dentist, midwife, child psychotherapist, or social worker), or

-• by someone who owes a duty of confidentiality under the law
+• by someone else who owes a duty of confidentiality under the law

 Associated conditions